-The total consideration amounted to €1.9 million consisted of the following:
+The total consideration amounted to \in 1.9 million consisted of the following:

-- the price paid to acquire 95% of the capital of the company totalled €1.7 million; - the payables resulting in 5% of the outstanding shares subject to a call/put option mechanism with the previous shareholders of the company exercisable starting from 2025, included among the Group's other financial liabilities and at a total amount of €0.1 million; - the negative net financial position acquired of €0.1 million.
+- The price paid to acquire 95% of the capital of the company totalled €1.7 million; - The payables resulting in 5% of the outstanding shares subject to a call/put option mechanism with the previous shareholders of the company exercisable starting from 2025, included among the Group's other financial liabilities and at a total amount of €0.1 million; - The negative net financial position acquired of €0.1 million.

 The interests acquired on 14 October 2022 and consolidated by the Group from that date equates to 100% of the company following the assumption of control on the closing date and due to the simultaneous conclusion of mutual purchase/sale agreements, taking the form of put and call options with previous owners for the stake currently in their possession (5% of the company).
-These agreements gave rise to a financial liability being recorded in the Group's financial statements.
+These agreements gave rise to a financial liability being recorded in the Group's financial statements. production capacity in order to accommodate the growth of the Group's existing bourbon portfolio, excluding the core Wild Turkey and iii) by accelerating and significantly expanding the innovation platform for Campari Group's bourbon portfolio thanks to the Wilderness Trail Distillery's highly flexible output.
+Goodwill is tax-deductible based on the relevant local regulations.